toralf/torutils/README.md

 sudo watch -t ./ipv4-rules.sh
 ```

-To stop DDoS prevention entirely and clear the _filter_ table, run:
+To stop DDoS prevention entirely by clearing the _filter_ table, run:

 ```bash
 sudo ./ipv4-rules.sh stop
 ```

-If the rules seems to work, then set the `jump` variable back to `DROP`.
+If the rules works for you, then set the `jump` variable back to `DROP`.
+Start the script and make the rules persistent (e.g. under Debian run _iptables-save_).
+The step to make it persistent is intentionally not part of this script.

 ### Rule set